Gb17 9365 1Gb17 9365 1

 Orcières covers a vast area, occupying the entire upper valley of the Drac Noir.
 In addition to the village and the Orcières Merlette 1850 ski resort, there are more than twenty hamlets where you can rediscover authenticity.

 Serre-Eyraud comes first: nestling in the heart of a forest at an altitude of 1450 m, Serre-Eyraud overlooks the Champsaur valley and offers a remarkable view of the Champoléon valley.
-Don’t miss the chapel, the communal oven and, of course, the village resort in winter.
-You can continue your visit through the Arthouze forest to the hamlet of Audiberts.
+Worth seeing: the chapel, the communal oven and, of course, the village resort in winter.

-Heading up the valley, at the very end of the D474 road, you’ll come across Prapic, a village full of character and well worth a visit for several reasons: its authentic heritage, its exceptional location at the gateway to the Ecrins National Park and its gastronomic delights.
+Further up the valley, at the end of the D474 road, you’ll find Prapic, a village full of character and well worth a visit for its authentic heritage, its exceptional location at the gateway to the Ecrins National Park and its gastronomic delights.

 On the ubac (north-facing slopes), you’ll find postcard-perfect villages frozen in winter: Les Audiberts at an altitude of 1460m, with its breathtaking views over the village and the resort of Orcières; Archinard at 1600m, the starting point for a host of high-altitude excursions.